Paraponera clavata: Description

-Worker ants are 18–30 mm long and resemble stout, reddish-black, wingless wasps.
+Worker ants are 18–30 mm long and resemble stout, reddish-black wingless wasps.
 Paraponera is predatory, and like all primitive poneromorphs, does not display polymorphism in the worker caste; the queen ant is not much larger than the workers.
-They are not aggressive ants but are vicious when defending the nest, when they produce a stridulating sound and sting with ferocity.
+They are not aggressive ants but are vicious when defending the nest, they produce a stridulating sound and sting with ferocity.

 Distribution

 Paraponera is distributed throughout Central and South America, commonly found in the wet Neotropical realm.
-These ants are found in Honduras, El Salvador, Nicaragua and Costa Rica from the north, and in Venezuela, Colombia, Ecuador, Peru, Bolivia and Brazil from the south.
+These ants are found in Honduras, El Salvador, Nicaragua, Costa Rica and Panama from the north, and in Venezuela, Colombia, Ecuador, Peru, Bolivia, and Brazil from the south.
 Colonies are found in lowland areas, at elevations ranging from sea level to 750 m.
 However, specimens have been collected at elevations of 1,500 m in La Amistad International Park.

 Habitat

 Colonies consist of several hundred individuals and are usually situated at the bases of trees.
-Workers forage arboreally in the area directly above the nest for small arthropods and nectar, often as far as the upper canopy; little foraging occurs on the forest floor.
+Workers forage arboreally for small arthropods and nectar in the area directly above the nest, often as far as the upper canopy; little foraging occurs on the forest floor.
 Nectar, carried between the mandibles, is the most common food taken back to the nest by foragers.
 Two studies in Costa Rica and on Barro Colorado Island (BCI) found about four bullet ant nests per hectare of forest.
 On BCI, the nests were found under 70 species of trees, six species of shrubs, two species of lianas, and one species of palm.
 Nests were most common beneath the canopies of Faramea occidentalis and Trichilia tuberculata, but these trees are also the most abundant in the forest.
-Nests were present more frequently than would be expected based on the abundance of the trees under Alseis blackiana, Tabernaemontana arborea, Virola sebifera, Guarea guidonia, and Oenocarpus mapora.
+Nests were present under Alseis blackiana, Tabernaemontana arborea, Virola sebifera, Guarea guidonia, and Oenocarpus mapora more frequently than would be expected from abundance of these tree species.
 The large number of nest plants suggests little active selection of nest sites by bullet ants.
 Small shrubs, however, are underused, probably because they do not provide access to the forest canopy.
 The study on BCI concluded that bullet ants may select trees with buttresses and extrafloral nectaries.

 Enemies

-This ant is a predator of Greta oto, the glasswing butterfly.
+The ant is a predator of Greta oto, the glasswing butterfly.
 This butterfly attempts to combat P. clavata by producing chemical extracts during the larval stage that are unpalatable to these ants.